SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 To "change" a phase list, a new one must be created.
 The old one must be kept.
 For this mechanic the lists are structured in generations.
 All references to phases MUST include their generation to ensure correct references.

+To reference a single phase a `PhaseReference` MUST include a generation and an order field.
+This MAY be used to reference a single generation too.

 ### Labels

 Labels are identifying metadata to components.
 They do not represent a resource or sub resource of any kind.
 They are designed as non system critical pieces of information, mainly intended for human consumption.